Corinne Cléry

-Corinne Cléry (born 23 March 1950), also known as Corinne Piccolo, is a French actress.
-She is known for the films Moonraker (1979), The Story of O (1975), Hitch-Hike (1977) and Yor, the Hunter from the Future (1983).
+Corinne Marie-Madeleine Geneviève Pierrette Picolo (born 23 March 1950), better known as Corinne Cléry, is a French actress.
+Her breakthrough role was as the title character in Story of O (1975), based on the novel of the same name.
+She subsequently had significant career in Italian cinema, and also played Corinne Dufour in the James Bond film Moonraker (1979).

 Early life and career

 Cléry was born on 23 March 1950 near Paris and raised in Saint-Germain-en-Laye.
 She began her acting career in the late 1960s under the name Corinne Piccoli.
 Her first important film was Joël Le Moigne's Les Poneyttes with Johnny Hallyday and DJ Hubert Wayaffe, whom she married at the end of the filming, aged 17.

 Cléry first came to prominence in the movie Story of O (1975) (Histoire d'O).
 She also modelled for the cover of French magazine Lui in which she is holding a huge copy of the novel upon which the film is based.

 Cléry is also known for playing Bond girl Corinne Dufour, antagonist Hugo Drax's assistant, in the 1979 James Bond film Moonraker.
 She also starred with Bond girl Barbara Bach (who played Anya Amasova in The Spy Who Loved Me) and Richard Kiel (who played Bond villain Jaws) in the film The Humanoid (1979).
 Following Moonraker, she appeared in several Italian language films.
 She also starred in the films Covert Action, Hitch Hike with actor David Hess, Sergio Corbucci's The Con Artists with Adriano Celentano and Anthony Quinn, and the science fiction film Yor, the Hunter from the Future.

 Cléry became a housemate in the second season of Grande Fratello VIP, the Italian adaptation of Celebrity Big Brother.